agner/agner/CONTRIBUTING.md

 ### Install command

-If your target repository can't be built by simply invoking `rebar get-deps && rebar compile` then you need to supply a `install_command` property, for example:
+If your target package can't be installed by simply copying otp directories then you need to supply an `install_command` property, for example:

      {install_command, "make install"}.